0xtaha/ai-saas-dashboard/docs/CICD_README.md

    - Verifies rollback status

 **When it runs:**
+- After CI completes successfully (workflow_run trigger)
 - On push to `dev` branch (auto-deploy)
 - On tag push to `staging` or `main` branches (v1.0.0-rc.1, v1.0.0, etc.)
 - Manual trigger with environment selection

+**CI Dependency:**
+- CD workflow waits for CI to complete before starting
+- If CI fails, CD will not run
+- This ensures only tested code is deployed

 ### Deployment Environments